aws-samples/amazon-datazone-cdk-example/README.md

 Use `npm run cdk bootstrap -- --region ${AWS_REGION} --profile ${AWS_PROFILE}` command to do initial bootstraping of the AWS Account

-### Please make sure the IAM role for CDK deployment starting with " cdk-cfn-xxxxxx-exec-role-" is an administrator Data Lake administrator in AWS Lakeformation
+### Please make sure the IAM role for AWS CDK deployment starting with " cdk-cfn-xxxxxx-exec-role-" is an administrator Data Lake administrator in AWS Lakeformation

 ![alt text](<image-3.png>)